-Hikers are a tough group to shop for, especially if you’re not a hiker yourself.
-The amount of hiking gear on the market has exploded in the last few years, and it can be especially difficult to identify the good stuff that a hiker will actually use and enjoy amidst all the advertising hype and marketing-hoopla that lurks around every dark corner of the internet.
-Have no fear, though, as we’ve put together some of the best gifts for hikers we could find out there for hikers of every skill level.
-Every gift on this list was selected by an outdoor enthusiast on our team, so you won’t find anything in the list below we wouldn’t use (or already own) ourselves.
+Hikers are a tough group to shop for, especially if you're not a hiker yourself.
+The amount of hiking gear on the market has exploded in the last few years, and it can be especially difficult to identify the good stuff that a hiker will actually use and enjoy amidst all of the advertising and marketing hype.
+But fear not, because we've put together some of the best gifts for hikers we could find, no matter their skill level.
+Every gift on this list was selected by an outdoor enthusiast on our team, so you won't find anything in the list below we wouldn't use (or don't already own) ourselves.

 America The Beautiful Annual Pass

 We often get so caught up looking for the latest tech, gear, and gadgets that we miss the best gifts hiding right under our noses.
 Enter the National Park Service's "America The Beautiful" pass, which allows you to give any hiker access to over 2,000 federal recreational sites for a full year.
 Honestly, we can't stress the value of this pass enough.
 Not only does it grant unlimited access to every national park in the country from Death Valley to Yellowstone (you can check out the full list here), but it also covers areas managed by the Bureau of Land Management, the Fish and Wildlife Service, the Army Corps of Engineers, and the entrance fees for every passenger in the holder's vehicle as well.
 As a bonus, if you pick your pass up at REI (either online using the link below or in-store), they'll donate 10% of the sale directly to the National Park Foundation.